 Squad or Lone Wolf?
 Pros and Cons of Agencies and Solo Freelancers

 A question of smart bargains, of getting much for little.
 ‘Smart’ is the keyword.
 Would your business need the Avengers?
-Or should you hire just Batman for every task or project?
+Or should you hire just Iron Man for every task or project?

-The key to being ‘smart’ about your hiring preferences is to know what is best-suited for your needs.
-Premature engagement, whether you outsource to an agency or one freelancer, just bleeds money and eats time you could have saved instead.
+The key to being ‘smart’ about your hiring preferences is to know what is best suited for your needs.
+Premature engagement, whether you outsource to an agency or one contractor, just bleeds money and eats time you could have saved instead.

 Outsourcing tasks to an agency is like having a team of lawyers, not just one.
 “Big-shot feels.”
 You’re leaning in the right direction if:

 It’s a win-win situation.
-Not only does a client have a back-up in case his/her chosen freelancer is unable to work, the client also has a reserve of expertise to be tapped when needed.
+Not only does a client have a backup in case their chosen contractor is unable to work, but the client also has a reserve of expertise to be tapped when needed.